-Joan in 1 Henry VI is the prototype for the marginal and criminal status of Garner, Shirlest he was meaning the heavest prototype for the marginal and criminal status of E-book, Blooming in No. 32, Indiana this triple is press, 1998, https://toi.org/10.2979/shakspearenting.gbg/r subversive, theatrical Downloaded on behalf of Unknown Institution energy.
+Joan in 1 Henry VI is the prototype for the marginal and criminal status of the women in the Henry VI plays and also for their subversive, theatrical energy.
 Her inexplicable military power, first explained as deriving from the Blessed Virgin, is finally revealed as witchcraft and punished with burning.
 Her very subversiveness, however, paradoxically authorizes her dramatic power.
 As both Catherine Belsey and Karen Newman have observed, the custom of requiring witches to confess from the scaffold "paradoxically also offered women a place from which to speak in public with a hitherto unimagined authority which was not diminished by the fact that it was demonic."
 These public occasions were also theatrical.
 As both critics note, "the crowds at trials and executions" were frequently described as "beholders" or "the audience," and "Pamphleteers often describe[d] the scene of execution explicitly as a play" (Newman 67; Belsey, The Subject of Tragedy 190-91).